thuhcsi/SECap/readme.md

 If you download the "weights.7z", you need to unzip it.

-Then you need to put the two files in the main folder(SECap).
+Then you need to put the "model.ckpt" file and "weights" folder in the main folder(SECap).

 ---